crazzycoder77/LinkedIn-Invitation-Withdraw/README.md

 # EXTRIMIS

-An Selenium script to withdraw invitations from LinkedIn
+A Selenium script to withdraw invitations from LinkedIn

 ### Prerequisites